You can’t run from father time. Its effects manifest in even the most health-conscious individuals.

 How to Take Turmeric

-Before you head to the store to buy a bulk bag of turmeric, we must point out that turmeric actually has very little of the curcumin compound – only about 2% to 9%.
+Before you head to the store to buy a bulk bag of turmeric, we must point out that turmeric actually has very little of the curcumin compound — only about 2 percent to 9 percent of the plant is curcumin.

 On top of that, curcumin on its own also has poor bioavailability.
 Upon ingestion, most of it ends up in your gut and never enters the bloodstream.
 The compound needs to be assisted by a base to help shuttle it into the cell membranes.